igormec/IGE/README.md

 <br>

 <h2>Outline</h2>
-There are several basic milestone to reach for within a handful of categories:
+There are several basic milestones to reach for within a handful of categories:
 <ol>

     <li><h3>Management</h3>